-Mama June Likes To Walk Around Naked, How Jennifer & Sugar Bear Met, & More From ‘The Confrontation’
+Mama June Likes To Walk Around Naked, How Jennifer And Sugar Bear Met, And More From ‘The Confrontation’

 Honey Boo Boo’s father, Mike “Sugar Bear” Thompson, was also there with his new bride, Jennifer Lamb.
 Judge Lynn Toler, the moderator, led the group in discussing their new lives, challenges, and aspirations.

-During the From Not to Hot episode, a number of interesting factoids came up, including that Mama June now likes to wander around the house in the buff and that Honey Boo Boo feels more or less abandoned by her father.
+During the From Not to Hot episode, a number of interesting factoids came up, including that Mama June now likes to wander around the house in the buff, and that Honey Boo Boo feels more or less abandoned by her father.

 Here are some of the more striking revelations from the Mama June: From Not to Hot reunion episode.